 \subsection{Physical limitations based on this correspondence}

-Another interesting results of this correspondence is related to the mass of black hole in massive gravity.
-Indeed, we can extract a relation for mass of black hole which depends on the parameters of massive gravity.
-Considering the adjustment (\ref{para}) and put them inside the equation (\ref{cons}), we obtain a relation for the mass of black hole versus the parameters of massive gravity and topological factor ($k$) as
+Another interesting result of this correspondence is related to the mass of black holes in massive gravity.
+Indeed, we can extract a relation for the mass of black holes which depends on the parameters of massive gravity.
+Considering the adjustment (\ref{para}) and putting it into eq. (\ref{cons}), we obtain a relation for the mass of black hole versus the parameters of massive gravity and the topological factor ($k$) as

 The above equation imposes some constraints on the mass of black holes.
 In other words, in order to have a positive mass of black holes, we obtain some conditions reported in Table. \ref{tab1}.
 According to the reported conditions of Table \ref{tab1}, we obtain the acceptable ranges for $c_{1}$, $c_{2}$ and $k$.